 Everyone needs to decide for themselves which precautions they feel are reasonable and necessary.

-Beyond practicing good hygiene and following CDC recommendations for high risk individuals, there are no clear cut right or wrong actions.
+Beyond practicing good hygiene and following CDC prevention recommendations, there are no clear cut right or wrong actions.

 In addition to CDC recommendations, you might consider: